To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

 Networking really helps with backlinks – business website owners are more likely to link to you when they know you and understand your business.

 Ask people to directly link to your site.
-It really helps to have targeted keywords used within a text link that links to a related page – for example, “Organic search engine optimisation services“.
+It really helps to use targeted keywords in a text link to a related page – for example, “Organic optimisation services“.

-You may start with blog posts and then also discover ideas for other material, which would do better in a different form.
+You may start with blog posts and then discover ideas for other material that would do better in a different form.
 Images and video bolster web pages.

 Web pages are lifeless without an image that supports the written content.
-A web page with no image looks something like a report and you’ll find that visitors quickly leave.
+A web page without an image looks like a report, and you’ll find that visitors leave quickly.

 That reinforces my point about a good experience for a human – that’s really the most important factor in ranking well.